 - Dell SecureWorks

+This is synonymous with the Snare format, transferred over Syslog.

 - IBM QRadar

-- Tibco LogLogic
+- · Tibco LogLogic

 - Splunk JSON

+The JSON is transferred over Syslog.

 - Syslog RFC 5424

 This message format is supported by multiple SIEM systems alongside their proprietary formats.

-NOTE: When InTrust forwards data in RFC 5424 format, it includes IANA private enterprise number 3973 (registered to Quest Software Inc.) in the messages.
+- NOTE: When InTrust forwards data in RFC 5424 format, it includes IANA private enterprise number 3973 (registered to Quest Software Inc.) in the messages.